MKarthik9999/Kubernetes/README.md

 # Kubernetes Sevices:
 # What is a Kubernetes Service and why do we use it
-* Normally, interms of networking if any device wants to communicate with any other devices with in the same network or outside that network it has to be happend through the IP address only.
+* Normally, in terms of networking if any device wants to communicate with any other devices within the same network or outside that network it has to happen through the IP address only.
-* similarly in Kubernetes if any pod needs to communicate with other pods or to communicate outside of the kubernetes cluster it has to be happend through the IP addresses only.
+* similarly in Kubernetes if any pod needs to communicate with other pods or to communicate outside of the Kubernetes cluster it has to happen through the IP addresses only.
-* whenever we create a pod or create multiple pods within a deployment, kubernetes assigns an individual Ip address to those pods, since we know that the lifecycle of these pods is ephimeral (meaning pods dont last for long time) their IP addresses will change everytime whenever the pod is deleted and recreated, the connections that are communicating with those kinds of pods will be terminated because of the change in the IP address.
+* whenever we create a pod or create multiple pods within a deployment, Kubernetes assigns an individual Ip address to those pods, since we know that the lifecycle of these pods is ephemeral (meaning pods don't last for a long time) their IP addresses will change every time whenever the pod is deleted and recreated, the connections that are communicating with those kinds of pods will be terminated because of the change in the IP address.
-* Even though a new pod is created for communication there will be no communication because the Ip address will be different, the Ip address of the newly created pod has to be updated to whom ever it was having comminication before, to have the communication.
+* Even though a new pod is created for communication there will be no communication because the Ip address will be different, the Ip address of the newly created pod has to be updated to whoever it was having communication before, to have the communication.
-* It is very difficult and complex process to update new Ip address each and every time whenver a pod is deleted and recreated.
+* It is very difficult and complex process to update new Ip address every time whenever a pod is deleted and recreated.
 * To overcome this problem we use **_Kubernetes services_**
 * so whenever we are creating a deployment _**we use selectors**_ to deploy pods in a group with a same group name, so whenever a pod is deleted and recreated it might have different Ip address but the newly created pod will still belongs to same deployment group.
 * Using that Group name we can be able to commicate within the kubernetes cluster and outside the cluster.